Frozen-Flask/Frozen-Flask/docs/index.rst

 ``FREEZER_REDIRECT_POLICY``
     The policy for handling redirects.
 This can be:
-    * ``'follow'`` (default): when a redirect response is encountered, Frozen-Flask it will follow it to get the content from the redirected location.
+    * ``'follow'`` (default): when a redirect response is encountered, Frozen-Flask will follow it to get the content from the redirected location.
 Note that redirects to external pages are not supported.
     * ``'ignore'``: freezing will continue, but no content will appear in the redirecting location.